wpl-agency/events-tracker-for-elementor/readme.txt

 **Google Ads (Adwords)** — supports advertisement conversion tracking via gtag.js

-**Google Tag Manager** (⏳ soon) — allows you to add CSS IDs for elements that do not have a special field for this.
+**Google Tag Manager** — allows you to add IDs into elements that do not have a special field for this.
 For example: Heading, Image etc. On the next step, you can create GTM Trigger and use this IDs to track events.

 **Facebook** — you can select built in Facebook event types to spot which action match to which event: Lead, Contact, Purchase, etc. or even Custom events.
 Then you can create Facebook conversions and audiences and setup the more targeted ads.